ThinkDataEd/curriculum/docs/unit3/essential.md

 Bias concerning survey sampling includes identifying sampling methods that may lead to biased samples, recognizing potential over- or under-representation in samples, and acquiring skills to choose more reliable sampling techniques.

 ###**<u>[Lesson 13: The Confidence Game](lesson13.md)</u>**
-We can estimate population parameters.
-This means that we can give an estimate “plus or minus” some amount that we are confident contains the true value (the population parameter).
+There is uncertainty when we estimate population parameters.
+Because of this, it is better to give a range of plausible values, rather than a single value.

 ###**<u>[Lesson 14: How Confident Are You?](lesson14.md)</u>**
-We can estimate population parameters.
-This means that we can give an estimate “plus or minus” some amount that we are confident contains the true value (the population parameter).
+The margin of error expresses our uncertainty in an estimate.
+The estimate, plus or minus the margin of error, gives us an interval in which we are very confident the true value lies.

 ###**<u>[Lesson 15 Ready, Sense, Go!](lesson15.md)</u>**
 Sensors are another data collection method.
 Unlike what we have seen so far, sensors do not involve